 A perfect example of bad practice is something called an SEO bucket or keyword stuffing.
-This method creates content that is meant to be read by search engines, not users.
-This can most often be identified by a piece of content, that is dry, poorly written and is littered with repeating keywords throughout the text, that at times feel forced.
-This used to be a popular method of attempting a higher ranking, but it still doesn’t replace good content.
-Besides, Google has refined its search engine algorithms to become more complex, than just scanning for a keyword count.
+This method creates content more for search engines than for users.
+A piece of content can most often identify this, that is dry, poorly written with repeating keywords throughout the text, that at times feel forced.
+This method used to be popular one of attempting a higher ranking, but it still doesn’t replace good content.
+Besides, Google has refined its search engine algorithms to become more complicated than just scanning for a keyword count.
 You may be tempted to pursue this, noticing a short-term increase in ranking, but as wordstream.com suggests, safely inserting keywords, and avoiding overstuffing is the best and most surefire, if a slower way of increasing your SEO.
 Google searches for more than just one word.
 Synonyms, well thought out use of language tends to have better long-term effects.

 Taking it a step further